ycrc/ood-user-mapping/README.md

     "amdin_account" cluster_user_account

-If your site are using the default regex user mapping script from OOD, you can simply modify `mod_auth_user.regex` with the following changes.
+If your site is using the default regex user mapping script from OOD, you can simply modify `mod_auth_user.regex` with the following changes.
 Then `mod_auth_user.regex` will try to map a user using `/etc/ood/config/map_file` first.

     diff /opt/ood/ood_auth_map/bin/ood_auth_map.regex.orig
     54,56c54